Adding a Block

 Trying the block

-development server isn't running, start it now.
+If the scratch-gui development server isn't running, start it now.
 You should see your new block at the top of the Looks category.

 Implementing your block